 Lilith, Lillith or Lilit is a female demon of the night who supposedly flies around searching for newborn children either to kidnap or strangle them.
 Also, she sleeps with men to seduce them into propagating demon sons.
 She is related to lust.
-Legends that told about Lilith are ancient.
+Legends that told about her are ancient.
 She is considered the first vampire.